koayon/training_song/README.md

 Plays a Billboard Number 1 song corresponding to how accurate your ML model is.

+For example if your model is 95.5% accurate then you will hear the number 1 song from 50% through 1995 (Vogue by Madonna 👑).

+Take your metrics from [A Hard Day's Night](https://open.spotify.com/track/5J2CHimS7dWYMImCHkEFaJ?si=a0e9062fc8674757) (64%) to [Mo Money Mo Problems](https://open.spotify.com/track/4INDiWSKvqSKDEu7mh8HFz?si=81e7a21927d741c7) (97%).

 ## How to use

 Once you've trained your model call training_song on your final accuracy result as follows: